By Robert Barr Smith

 Churchill was free but frustrated.
 The European war was almost over, and he had missed much of it, including the chance for further promotion and perhaps the opportunity to lead a Commando brigade.
 Nevertheless, hope sprang eternal.
 “However,” he said to friends, “there are still the Nips, aren’t there?”

 There were.
 And so Churchill was off to Burma, where the largest land war against Japan was still raging.
 Here, too, however, he met frustration, for by the time he reached India, Hiroshima and Nagasaki had disappeared in mushroom clouds, and the war abruptly ended.
 For a warrior like Churchill, the end of the fighting was bittersweet.
 “You know,” he said to a friend only half joking, “if it hadn’t been for those damned Yanks we could have kept the war going for another 10 years.”
+(Get a complete guide to the war that shaped the world with WWII History magazine.)

 The abrupt departure of Japan from the war was a distinct disappointment to Churchill, especially since he had risen to command of a Commando brigade in the Far East.
 Still, there were other brushfire wars still smoldering, and in November 1945, he reported home from Hong Kong, “As the Nips have double-crossed me by packing up, I’m about to join the team v the Indonesians,” who were by then casting covetous eyes on Sarawak, Borneo, and Brunei.
 British and Commonwealth troops killed or expelled the invaders, but Jack missed this little war as well.